gabijonsis/world/README.md

    You can log out as well
 </p>
 <br>
-- Sign up data sent to PostgreSQL database
+-Sign up data sent to PostgreSQL database
-- Password encrypted
+-Password encrypted
-- Displayed data in homepage + counted how old person is in days
-- Scrapped data (BeautifulSoup, Pandas)
+-Displayed data in homepage + counted how old person is in days -Scrapped data (BeautifulSoup, Pandas)
-- Time calculation anywhere in the world
+-Time calculation anywhere in the world
-- Little simple quiz (simple for the smart ones!)
+-Little simple quiz (simple for the smart ones!)